JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8007 days**.

-And here is a just a random fact -  **The story of Mulan had been told in China for almost 1,500 years before Disney decided to make it into an animated movie**.
+And here is a just a random fact -  **Feb 1865 and Feb 1999 are the only months in recorded history not to have a full moon**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)